ScarletCatalie/ScarletCatalie.github.io/_posts/2019-12-21-Games-wot-I-played-in-2019.md

 <h2>...and the rest</h2>

 Of course, there's a bunch more stuff worth mentioning.
 The early days of Nate Crowley's RPS Minecraft server were a bizarre riot, as noted by Sin's fantastic Hermit diaries.
 I've returned to Team Fortress 2 and Garry's Mod more times than I care to admit in the last 12 months.
 Finally, 2019 was the year I broke the World of Warcraft habit for good.
 After narrowly avoiding being sucked into a hole with Classic, I'm ready to admit that I'm done with Azeroth for good.

+No, seriously.
+For real.
+I mean it this time.

 I don't know what 2020 holds - in games and in life equally.
 Next year's tentpoles (Cyberpunk 2077, Half Life: Alyx) won't be for me, either for lack of interest or lack of expensive plastic headsets.
 I often feel out of the loop on new releases, which is a stressful problem to have when trying to make a career outta them.